captaincode0/nand2tetris-practice/README.md

 This repository contains all the projects, to acquire knowledge in the course Build a Modern Computer from First Principles: From Nand to Tetris, at coursera MOOC platform.

-The course theach how to build a modern computer from basic principles, using logic gates to make chips, registers, assembly languaje, till do the base simulated hardware of one computer.
+The course theach how to build a modern computer from basic principles, using logic gates to make chips, registers, assembly language, till do the base simulated hardware of one computer.

 ##Directory Structure